itmoprog/practice/README.md

 # practice
 Some changes one time more
+                by Ololo